aldolat/pinboard-bookmarks/README.md

 1. From your WordPress dashboard search the plugin Pinboard Bookmarks, install and activate it.
 1. Add the new widget on your sidebar.
-1. The only necessary thing to do is to add a username or one or more tags.
+1. The only necessary option is the username on Pinboard.
+Add it and save the widget.

 ## Screenshots ##